Spring Boot Method Security with SAPL

 The three fields in the pdp.json algorithm configuration control orthogonal concerns: votingMode determines priority between permit and deny, defaultDecision is the fallback when no policy matches, and errorHandling controls whether evaluation errors propagate or are silently absorbed.

-Finally, rename deny_all.sapl to deny_all.sapl.off and permit_all.sapl to permit_all.sapl.off.
+Rename deny_all.sapl to deny_all.sapl.off and permit_all.sapl to permit_all.sapl.off.
 After renaming, rebuild with mvn clean compile before restarting.
 The clean is needed because compiled resources in the target/ directory are not removed by a regular build.
 Without it, the old .sapl files remain on the classpath and the PDP still loads them.
-Now access to the book should be denied, as the PDP only loads documents with the .sapl suffix and no matching policies remain.
+Access to the book should now be denied because the PDP only loads documents with the .sapl suffix and no matching policies remain.

-The PDP may also return indeterminate if an error occurred during policy evaluation.
-In all cases except an explicit permit, the PEP must deny access.
+The PDP may also return INDETERMINATE if an error occurred during policy evaluation.
+The PEP denies access for every decision except an explicit PERMIT.
 Additional information about the different results of a policy evaluation can be found in the SAPL documentation.

 In this section, you learned how a PEP and PDP interact in SAPL and how the PDP combines outcomes of different policies.
-In the next step, you will learn how to write more practical policies and when precisely a policy is applicable, i.e., matches, for an authorization subscription.
+In the next step, you will learn how to write more practical policies and exactly when a policy is applicable to an authorization subscription.

 Create Domain-Specific Policies